jhenry-github/MLIOT-2024-content/TPs/6 - Neural Network Training.md

 ])
 ```

 Why did we choose this structure?
 That's an excellent question!
 And that is also one goal of this lab.
 Someone thought about the structure of the dataset, tried a few things, and concluded that this structure would work.
 But you cannot make this conclusion without trying a few things.
 So let's first compile the model, then we'll try to refine it.
 We use the [adam optimizer](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam) (Adaptive Moment Estimation).
-It is a comon optimizer for neural entworks, because it can pick variable learning rates (i.e., slow down as it gets closer to 0, so as not to miss the lowest point), and also uses two techniques for the error estimation, to be fast while avoiding the local minima.
+It is a comon optimizer for neural networks, because it can pick variable learning rates (i.e., slow down as it gets closer to 0, so as not to miss the lowest point), and also uses two techniques for the error estimation, to be fast while avoiding the local minima.
 You can learn about its arguments in Keras [here](https://keras.io/api/optimizers/adam/).

-Once we heve defined how the model should be compiled (i.e. what can of equation or algorithm we use in the training), we just call our usual function 'fit' to train it:
+Once we have defined how the model should be compiled (i.e. what can of equation or algorithm we use in the training), we just call our usual function 'fit' to train it:

 ```shell